Coast Radar Android App

 I created Coast Radar specifically to help two audiences:

-1. Visitors to the coast to find information on beaches, places to stay, eat and things to see and do.
+1. Visitors to the coast to find information on beaches, places to eat and things to see and do.

 The second visitor to Coast Radar is the person that is already in the area and wants something very specific, this could be understanding where the nearest beach with a surf or SUP school is located or they want to grab something to eat and need somewhere that allows dogs.

-Why not come and join us, we can help drive traffic to your front door.
+Why not come and join us?
+We can help drive traffic to your front door.